 On this verse, Rashi explains that “pins in your eyes” means “liteidot ham'nakrot eineikhem” – that sticks will be driven into your eyes, meaning that the wisdom of Israel’s leadership will be neutralized, such that they will be unable to see or understand that which a child can clearly see and understand.
 There will be a situation in which Jews protect themselves behind fences and walls, which “enclose and imprison them such that none can come in or leave.”

-The holy Ohr HaḤaim supports Rashi’s explanation of this verse, commenting that: “Not only will they hold onto the part of the land that you have not taken, but the part which you have taken and settled as well.
+The Ohr HaḤaim supports Rashi’s explanation of this verse, commenting that: “Not only will they hold onto the part of the land that you have not taken, but the part which you have taken and settled as well.
 They shall cause you trouble regarding the part that you live in, saying ‘Get up and leave it.’”

-The Ramban’s more nuanced distinction between peoples wielding dominion over the Jewish homeland and those who merely dwell peacefully in the country under Hebrew sovereignty helps account for the presence of Israel’s Kenite allies in ancient times.
+The Ramban’s nuanced distinction between peoples wielding dominion over the Jewish homeland and those who merely dwell peacefully in the country under Hebrew sovereignty helps account for the presence of Israel’s Kenite allies in ancient times.
 It also takes into consideration the Torah’s many references to the compassion we must display towards the stranger in our land, clarifying the special obligations Israel has to a Ger Toshav.
-By attempting to assert political control over portions of Eretz Yisrael, however, a gentile could easily move himself from one category to the other.
+By attempting to assert political control over portions of Eretz Yisrael, however, a gentile could easily move himself from one halakhic category to the other.

 “And Mitzraim begot Ludim, Anamim, Lehavim, Naphtuḥim, Patrusim, and Casluḥim, whence the Pelishtim (Philistines) came forth, and Caphtorim.”
 (BEREISHIT 10:13-14)

 The truth in the Gaon’s words is evident today.
-As a result of our difficult struggle with Palestinian nationalism – a nationalism that materialized largely upon our return home and solidified in reaction to misguided Israeli policies – we have failed to simply exist as a normal nation but have instead been confronted with grueling questions of identity.
-The brutal conflict has forced us to examine who and what we truly are, as well as the core reason for returning home and establishing a state.
-The ostensibly legitimate claims of another people to our land forces us to question not only our innate connection to our soil but also the ideal place of a non-Jew in our society and Israel’s unique national function on the world stage.
-The grievances and accusations of another people against our state – often equating Zionism with racism or Western colonialism – compel us to rediscover and embrace our authentic Semitic identity.
+As a result of our difficult struggle with Palestinian nationalism – a nationalism that materialized largely upon our return home and solidified in reaction to misguided Israeli policies – we have failed to simply exist as a “normal” nation but have instead been confronted with grueling questions of identity.
+The brutal conflict has forced us to examine who we are, as well as the core reason for returning home and establishing a state.
+The ostensibly legitimate claims of another people to our land forces us to question not only our innate connection to our soil but also the ideal place of a non-Jew in our society and Israel’s unique function on the international stage.
+The grievances and accusations of another people against our state – often equating Zionism with racism and Western colonialism – compel us to rediscover and embrace our authentic Semitic identity.
 By forcing out the bigger answers to the difficult questions it creates, the force of Peleshet causes Israel to understand what it is that we are actually fighting for.
-And by the time we come to terms with our unique historic role and discover a genuine Hebrew approach for relating to the non-Jew in our society, we will have already grasped the true purpose of the kingdom that will lead humankind to a world of total blessing.
+And by the time we come to terms with our unique historic role and discover a genuine Hebrew approach for relating to the non-Jew in our society, we will have already grasped the true purpose of the nation that will lead humankind to a world of total blessing.